Ollie-Gullery/stock_movement/README.md

 price rate of change and on the balance volume) utlised to estimate movement of stocks.

 A classification report was the completed using a Accuracy Score (number of accurate predictions the model made on the test set), Normalised Confusion Matrix, Receiver Operating Characteristic Curve, and feature importance graph.
-Improvements where then made through using [RandomisedSearchCV] in which we use a wide range of possible values for each hyperparameter and then using cross-validation (at k = 5) to try estimate the optimal hyperparameters.
+Improvements where then made through using ==RandomisedSearchCV== in which we use a wide range of possible values for each hyperparameter and then using cross-validation (at k = 5) to try estimate the optimal hyperparameters.